JonathanSpiller/portfolio_setup/README.md

 # Portfolio Project

-In this project, you will build a portfolio website using plain HTML and CSS (Bootstrap 4).
+In this project, you will build a portfolio site to showcase everything we have learned (and will continue to learn at Developers Institute).

+This will be an ongoing project starting with plain HTML, CSS and the Bootstrap 4 framework.
+As you progress through the next 2 weeks, you can add javascript and DOM manipulation to the project.
+Later you can make it a fully-fledged web app, incorporating a Database, Python via a Django backend and some more advanced concepts like asynchronous requests.

+At the end of this course, we will put our portfolios live!

+**Don't Panic!
+We will learn what all of that means!**

+# This project has 2 main goals:

+1. To facilitate learning of new concepts.
+The best way to __really__ understand a concept is to use it in the real world.
+Building this portfolio site will allow you to practice everything you learn over the coming weeks.
+Watch your portfolio site level up as your knowledge levels up!

-This project can be ongoing and you can add to it as you progress through the course.
-At the end, you could have a nice personal website showcasing your portfolio, links to your social media and github accounts and a good documentation and proof of your journey and skills as a programmer.
+2. To provide a showcase of what you can do.
+At the end of this course, not only will you have learned to be Fullstack Developers.
+You will also have a github account full of exercises and projects.
+In addition to that you will have a portfolio, live on the internet showcasing your work, links to your social media and github accounts and a good documentation and proof of your journey and skills as a programmer.

+# Roadmap

+Here are some optional ideas and a rough plan for this project:

+**Week 1:** A responsive site using HTML and CSS.
+You can layout the site using Grid, Flexbox or a CSS framework (We learn Bootstrap 4.
+But feel free to look at other like Materialize,  Tailwind, etc.  [Here is a list of some great CSS frameworks.](https://www.mockplus.com/blog/post/css-framework)

+**Week 2 - 3:** Add some javascript.
+This could include some animations, or interaction with the user in response to clicks.
+A really nice idea would be to build a filter that allows the user to see only certain types of porojects.
+[Here is a great, simple example from w3shools.](https://www.w3schools.com/howto/howto_js_portfolio_filter.asp)

+**Week 6 - 10:** Add a django backend to your site.
+New projects can be added to the site with full __CRUD__ functionality.
+An admin backend and database can allow persistence of state changes.

+**Ongoing:** Add some asynchronous request to your site.
+A simple but good way to learn about asynchronous requests is to build a __Like__ button and add them to each project.
+This will also teach you some fundementals of HTTP request / response, JSON, Request Headers and Sessions.
+Don't worry, we will cover it all!

+# Lets Go!
+**Remember: Be creative.
+The below sections are only ideas and suggestions.
+Feel free to do your own thing!**

 # Setup

 1. Clone or Download this repository to you local machine.
-It contains some sample images that you can use, as well as a screenshot of the site you'll be building.
+It contains some sample images that you can use, as well as a screenshot of an example site you could build.
 Grab what you need then delete the repo from your local machine.
 No need to keep it.
-1. Create a repository using Github Classrooom.
-(You will be provided with the link).
-This is where you will build your portfolio. **You should also fork the repository so you have a copy for yourself**.
-Later, we can transfer ownership to you.
+1. Create your own repository where you will build your portfolio.

 # Building the Site

 Remember, you can modify your site however you feel.
 You can choose your own colors, or use standard ones.
+Google around.
+There are some great portfolio sites out there to inspire you!
-The website does not have to work (links, buttons etc).
-It just has to look good with HTML and CSS You can come back later and modify them with functionality.
+The website does not have to work at this stage (links, buttons etc).
+It just has to look good with HTML and CSS.
+You can come back later and add functionality.

 ## Getting Started
 1. Create a root folder for your project called "profile", or whatever you like, wherever you like, even the desktop is fine.